KaanDanisment/archeoearth-legal/docs/privacy-policy.md

 - **Viewed places**: We track which historical places you view to enforce free-tier usage limits (15 unique places per 24-hour window).
 - **Saved places**: Places you choose to save to your personal collection.
 - **Content reports**: If you report AI-generated content, we store the report reason and associated place information.
+- **Pseudonymous user identifier**: A randomly generated internal identifier (not your name or email) is sent to our analytics provider to help us understand usage patterns and improve the App.

 ### 1.4 Device and Technical Data